 In the past, most migraine headache treatment options centered around daily or as-needed medication.
 But, you may want longer-lasting migraine relief that you don’t have to think about every day.

 That’s why Alate Health offers a cutting-edge minimally invasive procedure for serious chronic migraines.
 The SphenoCath® SPG blocking procedure targets the sphenopalatine ganglion, a bundle of nerve cells in the very back of your nose.

 These nerves play a big role in migraine headache pain.
 The SphenoCath procedure delivers medication such as lidocaine.
 This medication temporarily blocks pain signals, essentially preventing the sphenopalatine ganglion from transmitting pain signals to your brain.

 SphenoCath is an in-office procedure at Alate Health that takes only a few minutes.
 You relax on your back while your provider gently inserts the slim SphenoCath device into the back of your nasal cavity.

 Your provider withdraws the SphenoCath device by a centimeter or so and then extends the internal catheter containing the medication.
 This sends the medication directly to your sphenopalatine ganglion.

 They repeat the procedure with your other nostril, and then you stay in position for a few minutes to maximize medication delivery.

 After SphenoCath for migraines, most patients enjoy fast relief that lasts for 4-6 weeks.
 You can repeat the procedure for long-lasting relief as needed.

 SphenoCath offers very reliable relief for chronic migraines and trigeminal neuralgia pain, and is safe for both adults and children.
 SphenoCath can help cluster headache sufferers, too.

-Learn more about the latest migraine relief in Houston by calling Alate Health or clicking the online appointment maker.
+Learn more about the latest migraine relief in Houston by calling Alate Health or schedule an in-person or virtual appointment online today.